Thumbnail History of Silver Falls State Park

 Silver Falls State Park FAQ

-Trail of Ten Falls: The Trail of Ten Falls is a designated National Recreation Trail, and lures photographers, hikers and waterfall enthusiasts alike.
+The Trail of Ten Falls is a designated National Recreation Trail, and lures photographers, hikers and waterfall enthusiasts alike.
 Listed as a moderate hike with 800 feet elevation variation, sturdy shoes and a camera are encouraged.
 Each of the three trailheads leading into the canyon starts atop of an over one hundred foot waterfall.
 The decent into the pristine canyon begins within the canopy of towering Douglas Firs, as it meanders down to the undergrowth of ferns into the heart of the canyon, meeting up with the winding creek.
-Whether you are up for the full nine mile trek or a shortened journey, the Canyon trail is and enjoyable and beautiful hike as you as explore from one falls to the next.
+Whether you are up for the full seven mile trek or a shortened journey, the Trail of 10 Falls is and enjoyable and beautiful hike as you as explore from one falls to the next.

 There are four water falls that you are able to walk behind.
 South Falls is the famous one, though Lower South, North and Middle North all have an amphitheater that provides enough room for a trail.
 The water of Silver Creek flows over a thick basalt lava flow that is resting on softer, older rock.
 As the water loses elevation this softer layer beneath erodes and created a natural pathway.